-- 1 Make sure you have entered the user name and password correctly.
+- 1 For first-time Zyxel Device logins, after using the label password to access the web configurator, ensure your new password meets the requirements on the screen.
+For example, some models require the new password to be at least 8 characters long and include at least one uppercase letter, one lowercase letter, one number, and one special character. - 2 Make sure you have entered the user name and password correctly.
 The default user name is admin.
-These both user name and password are case-sensitive, so make sure [Caps Lock] is not on. - 2 You cannot log in to the Web Configurator while someone is using Telnet to access the Zyxel Device.
-Log out of the Zyxel Device in the other session, or ask the person who is logged in to log out. - 3 Turn the Zyxel Device off and on. - 4 If this does not work, you have to reset the Zyxel Device to its factory default.
+These both user name and password are case-sensitive, so make sure [Caps Lock] is not on. - You cannot log in to the Web Configurator while someone is using Telnet to access the Zyxel Device.
+Log out of the Zyxel Device in the other session, or ask the person who is logged in to log out. - 4 Turn the Zyxel Device off and on. - If this does not work, you have to reset the Zyxel Device to its factory default.
+To reset the Zyxel Device, press the RESET button until the POWER LED begins to blink and then release it.